D080 · QHC1 · WGU

 Q55 Q56 Q57

-A distribution channel = the path goods take from producer to final consumer.
-Classified by how many intermediary layers stand between producer and consumer.
+A distribution channel is the path a product takes from the producer to the final consumer.
+Channels are classified by how many intermediaries — middlemen — stand between those two endpoints.

-Primary advantage of indirect channels = reduces up-front costs by using an existing channel.
-The intermediary already has warehouses, retailer relationships, logistics infrastructure, and market expertise.
-Building all that from scratch requires massive investment and years of relationship-building.
+The primary advantage of indirect channels is that they reduce up-front costs by using an existing channel infrastructure.
+The intermediary already has warehousing, established retailer relationships, logistics networks, and local market expertise.
+Building all of that from scratch takes years and massive capital investment.
 Using an intermediary bypasses that.
-The trade-off: loss of control over how the product is represented, priced, and sold.
+The trade-off is loss of control over how the product is represented, priced, and positioned.
+Direct channels give full control and margin but require building the distribution infrastructure yourself.

 Technology in Global Business

-The digital divide — four stages, their causes, and their solutions
+The digital divide — four stages and what each one actually requires

 Q64